Who We Are

 President and CEO

-Brian Moore was selected by the Bay Area Hospital Board of Directors after a nationwide search and assumed leadership of the hospital on January 2, 2019.
-He comes to the South Coast with more than 18 years of hospital leadership experience, most recently serving as CEO at St. Mary-Corwin Medical Center in Pueblo, Colorado.
+Brian Moore is the President and CEO of Bay Area Hospital.
+He was selected by the Bay Area Hospital Board of Directors after a nationwide search and assumed leadership of the hospital on January 2, 2019.
+As a visionary leader, he comes to the South Coast with more than 20 years of hospital leadership experience, most recently serving as CEO at St. Mary-Corwin Medical Center in Pueblo, Colorado.

 Since moving to the area, Moore has been hard at work getting acquainted with community leaders and working with the hospital board to determine goals for the organization.